 NONSURGICAL EYE BAG TREATMENTS

-This treatment removes skin layers by heat vaporization without the uses of chemicals.
-You’ll see results after the first treatment, but may need to combine laser with another procedure like microneedling or PRP injections.
+This treatment removes skin layers by heat vaporization without the use of chemicals.
+You’ll see results after the first treatment, but you may need to combine laser with another procedure like microneedling.

 Also known as collagen-induction therapy, microneedling uses tiny needles on the top layer of skin to trigger your body’s natural production of collagen and elastin to plump up your skin’s appearance.

-Dermal fillers gently lift the area to improve dark circles and reduce the appearance of eye bags.
-The most common fillers are brands like Resylane, Belotero, and Juvéderm.
+As explained in this related blog post, dermal fillers gently lift the area to improve dark circles and reduce the appearance of eye bags.
+The most common fillers are brands like Restylane®, BELOTERO BALANCE®, and JUVÉDERM®.

 SURGICAL EYE BAG TREATMENTS

-If nonsurgical eye bags treatments are not the course for you, you might consider a surgical route.
+If nonsurgical eye bag treatments are not the course for you, you might consider a surgical route.
 There are two options to choose from:

 Facial Fat Transfer

 Whatever the reason for those dreaded eye bags, and however you choose to get rid of them, there are options to suit your needs.
-Talk to a board-certified specialist to find out what is the best course of action for you.
+To find the best course of action for you, request your visit online or call us at (973) 571-2121 to talk to a member of our team.